tytydraco/yessleep/out/Leliurium.md

 INT - "No problem.
 Do you remember anything else?
 You told me about visiting his home once actually.
 Was that before or after he went into hiding?"

 FS - "After...
 Let me elaborate, around January of 1970 he stopped coming to work under the pretense that he was sick.
 Which was unusual, because he never took sick days off, he never took a vacation for that matter.
 Months went by, he said it was bad...
 Then he stopped picking up his phone and we went to investigate what was going on.
 Of course, we tried to knock on his door before, but he would just tell us to go away so we don't get sick...
 We listened to him and went back home each time.
 But after he stopped all communication we went to his apartment, and knocked on the door \*sigh\*...
 There was no answer so we broke in.
 Inside was a complete mess.
+The immediate thing that hit me was a sense a horrible sense of dread, like something was wrong, but I couldn't tell what exactly.
+At least in those first moments...

 The walls were painted with what seemed like blood...
 Symbols, what looked like some kind of maps.
 Paper and books were strewn across the floor.
 And for Micheal himself, he was nowhere to be found.
 Now I did what I shouldn't have done, and I took some evidence from the crime scene...
 Those are some of the papers you hold here, others I managed to get hold of at your request."

 INT - "I see...
 These are copies of the original text.
 You said I can take them right?...
 Anything else?"

 FS - "We wanted to open up an investigation on the disappearance of our colleague...
 But another agency was quick to step in...
-FBI."
+FBI.
+To be honest, after that I wanted to distance myself as much as possible from... that.
+I had a feeling I would be swimming in foreign waters.
+That room...
+Something was really wrong in that room.
+And Micheal...
+In hindsight the man was different, but I've never experienced something so...
+Excuse me."

+\*silence\*

 INT - "Right...
 Okay, I'll wrap this up now.
 I'll take a look at these texts, if you find anything else give me a call."